The Cavender-Farris-Neyman Model with a Molecular Clock: The CFN-MC Polytope

-The main result of this section is a list of the facet defining inequalities of the polytopes $R_T$, by proving the following more general results for the polytopes $R_T(I)$.
+The main result of this section is Corollary \ref{cor:finalfacets}, which gives a list of the facet defining inequalities of the polytopes $R_T$.
+This result is obtained by proving the following more general results for the polytopes $R_T(I)$.
 This facet description depends on the underlying structure of the clusters in $T$.